galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > ### {% icon warning %} The normal ToolFactory will not run as a Galaxy tool in Docker!
 > - The normal ToolFactory tool fails mysteriously when run as a tool in Galaxy under docker.
 > - Option 2 uses a fork of Planemo.
-The ToolFactory works happily inside a Galaxy inside Planemo in Docker.
+The ToolFactory works happily inside a Galaxy inside Planemo without Docker.
 Go Figure.
 > - There is a [Docker compatible version of the ToolFactory you can use instead in Galaxy in Docker](https://github.com/fubar2/toolfactory_docker) that uses a biocontainer.
 > - See option 4 below.
 {: .warning}